Jaime Fonalledas: Real Estate development

-Businessman of the Year
+Awards and honours

 In 2000, Fonalledas was named "Puerto Rico Chamber of Commerce Businessman of the Year".
 He has also been recognized as one of the Caribbean Business Top Business Leaders of Puerto Rico.
 In 2003, Fonalledas donated 500 thousand dollars to the scholarship funds of the University of Puerto Rico.

 Fonalledas, who has been honored by universities, professional associations, and the Roman Catholic Church is married to the former Zoraida Ferraiuoli-Martinez, the Republican National Committeewoman for Puerto Rico, who was a Superdelegate to the 2000 Republican National Convention in Philadelphia and an important Statehood advocate for the island.
 Mrs. Fonalledas received her Juris Doctor Degree from the InterAmerican University School of Law of Puerto Rico and her LLM in Labor Law from the New York University School of Law.
 She was reelected National Committeewoman for Puerto Rico at the State Convention held on November 23, 2003.
 She has held this position since 1995.
 The Fonalledas have four children.